cncf/devstatscode/API.md

   - Example API call: `./devel/api_dev_act_cnt_repos.sh kubernetes 'v1.17.0 - v1.18.0' 'GitHub Events' 'kubernetes/test-infra' 'United States' idvoretskyi`.
   - You can also use arbitrary date ranges in this API, just use 'range:YYYY-MM-DD,YYYY-MM-DD' as a parameter (note that those ranges aren't precalculated, because DevStats cannot guess all of them, so calculating a new date range for the first time can be very time consuming, but the next calls will reuse the calculated data.
   - Specifying `BG=1` allows to run the calculation in the background (BG) - API call will immediatelly return (and there will be no data if this is a new range never calculated so far), but the next call (say after 3 minutes) will return data that was calculated.
 That way you can calculate longer periods.
-  - Date rnage cannot contain from/to dayes after one day before the current date, this is to avoid calculating ranges that include future, because once calculated they will be reused.
+  - Date range cannot contain from/to dayes after one day before the current date, this is to avoid calculating ranges that include future, because once calculated they will be reused.
   - Example API call with arbitrary date range: `[BG=1] ./devel/api_dev_act_cnt.sh kubernetes 'range:2021-08-20,2021-09' 'Approves' 'SIG Apps' 'United States'`.